AUTISTIC PRESENCE

 Audio version will play, and the Kindle version will display simultaneously, for all to follow along.
 Afterwards, the group will open for discussion and sharing.

 Please leave 90 minutes; the meeting length will depend on the size of the group and the number of shares.
-Maximum group size is 15.

 Thank you to Niamh Garvey for permission to include the book.